GalSim-developers/GalSim/INSTALL_SCONS.md

 GalSim module.
 In that case, you can clear that addition to DYLD_LIBRARY_PATH and instead add /opt/local/lib to DYLD_FALLBACK_LIBRARY_PATH.

-Notes on MacPorts with Mac OS X 10.8:
-The use of `sudo` in the above commands may elicit an error message that says "dyld: DYLD_ environment variables being ignored because main executable (/usr/bin/sudo) is setuid or setgid".
-This is the result of a bug in Mac OS X 10.8, and will not prevent the installation of GalSim with the above steps from being successful.

-Notes on MacPorts version of gcc with Mac OS X 10.5.8:
-If you have installed a MacPorts version of gcc (e.g., "mp-gcc47"), it may not link correctly with the other MacPorts installed modules, which are compiled in the system gcc versions.
-To check what gcc versions are available to you, try the command

-    port select --list gcc

-then switch to the system gcc version (either 4.0 or 4.2) with

-    sudo port select --set gcc gcc42

-and compile GalSim with the system gcc.

 c) Homebrew (http://mxcl.github.com/homebrew/) -- another package manager for Max OSX.
 Currently GalSim is available on homebrew, so it (plus dependencies) should be installable via